lcdb/lcdb-wf/docs/decisions.rst

 <https://lh3.github.io/2017/11/13/which-human-reference-genome-to-use>`__ on
 the subject is a useful guideline.
-To summarize, we want to exclude alt contigs / haplotypes because they may create multimapping issues, and we want to include unassembled contigs because excluding them will artificially decrease alignment percentage.
+To summarize, we want to exclude alt contigs / haplotypes because they may create multimapping issues, and we want to include unassembled contigs because excluding them would artificially decrease alignment percentage.

 Since lcdb-wf is intended to be used with arbitrary organisms, the PAR and mitochondrial sequences mentioned there are not relevant in general.

-Ideally, we would have a tool that, given the URLs for raw fastq and gtf,

-1. Displays the set of chromosomes
-2. Infers if there are any that look like rDNA or mtDNA
-3. Ensures the GTF matches the fasta match chromosomes
-4. Accepts a template config to assess to process

 Annotations